-In December, Spacecraft designer Kristofer Keith led me on a tour of BoHo, the restaurant Adolfo Suaya should open by the second week of March with chef/co-owner Andre Guerrero.
+In December, Spacecraft designer Kristofer Keith led me on a tour of BoHo, the restaurant Adolfo Suaya should open by March with chef/co-owner Andre Guerrero.

 Yesterday, the former Charcoal space at the ArcLight was nearing completion.
 Suaya was on-site, and he said BoHo will be a place to “read the paper, have a cup of coffee or have a beer.”
 Keith described the concept as “casual, quick and easy.”
 If you’re interested in more details about Andre Guerrero’s shareable, market-driven menu, CLICK HERE.

 Charcoal was frontloaded with “activity points,” including the entrance, bar and fireplace.
 At BoHo, Keith dispersed the excitement to every corner of the space.